 "I'm willing to admit I failed," Dooley said after the exhibition, "but I'm going to try again."

-Before ending the performance, Houdini revealed to the curious audience the questions chosen for Dooley.
+Before ending the performance, Houdini revealed to the curious audience two of the questions chosen for Dooley.
 The first asked the name of the Pittsburgh police chief he'd met while traveling in Europe.
 Dooley's answer, "Possibly March 30, 1864," was clearly inaccurate.
 The second question was from whom he had learned the East Indian rope trick.
 This was met with an even more ridiculous reply.
 Dooley answered, "It is possible."

 Only Dooley understood why her spirit guides provided these responses to Houdini's secret questions - or why she agreed to challenge Houdini in the first place. 💀